ZhiyuAn-byte/KAN-Model-for-Ru-element/README.md

-This is a KAN model for predicting
+This is a KAN model for predicting mechinical propoerities for Ru element